vertcoin-project/vertcoin-website/content/download.en.md

 Currently there are only third-party mobile wallets availible for VTC.
 We are working on bringing you development team provided wallets on Android and iOS and are in the approval stage of this process.
-In the meantime, currently there is only <a href="https://play.google.com/store/apps/details?id=com.coinomi.wallet" target="_blank">Coinomi</a>
-on Android that supports VTC.
+In the meantime, currently there is only Coinomi on <a href="https://play.google.com/store/apps/details?id=com.coinomi.wallet" target="_blank">Android</a> and <a href="https://itunes.apple.com/us/app/coinomi-wallet/id1333588809" target="_blank">iOS</a> that supports VTC.

 # Hardware Wallets